Trump's VA strands thousands of veterans by ending a key mortgage program

 Thousands of vets left stranded, again

-Thousands of veterans were left facing foreclosure two years ago after the VA abruptly cancelled a key part of a pandemic-era mortgage relief program that allowed vets to skip mortgage payments if they had trouble paying.
+Thousands of veterans were left facing foreclosure two years ago after the VA abruptly canceled a key part of a pandemic-era mortgage relief program that allowed veterans to skip mortgage payments if they had trouble paying.
 When an NPR investigation first uncovered the VA's move in late 2023, there were about 40,000 vets in danger of losing their homes.

 Kevin Conlon is one of them.

-While they've been waiting to get into VASP, the Conlons have been told not to make payments, so they've been falling farther and farther behind, and they say their family has nowhere to go if they lose this house.
+While they've been waiting to get into VASP, the Conlons have been told not to make payments, so they've been falling further and further behind, and they say their family has nowhere to go if they lose this house.

 Referring to the VA winding down VASP, VA spokesman Pete Kasperowicz told NPR, "This change is necessary because VA is not set up or intended to be a mortgage loan restructuring service."